-The 64-bit edition of the Plugin can only be installed on a 64-bit OS and requires the 64-bit edition of Photoshop CS4, CS5, CS6 or CC.
+The 64-bit edition of the Plugin can only be installed on a 64-bit OS and requires the 64-bit edition of Photoshop CS4, CS5, CS6 or CC / CC 2014.

 The 32-bit edition of the Plugin is compatible with Photoshop CS2, CS3, CS4, CS5, CS6 and CC.
 Though it also works with Photoshop CS, Photoshop 7.0 and Photoshop Elements, it is limited to tone mapping a single image in 8 or 16 Bits/Channel mode, as only Photoshop CS2 or higher support images in 32 Bits/Channel mode.

-- Double-click on the file you downloaded to launch the installation setup wizard.
+- Double-click on the file you downloaded and follow the instructions of the installation setup wizard.

 - Start or restart Photoshop.